-What happens when you take an Island girl, used to tropical temperatures, and send her on the Stray bus in the middle of an NZ winter?
+What happens when you take an Island girl, used to tropical temperatures, and send her on the Stray bus in the middle of winter in NZ?
 Was it a recipe for disaster or an unexpected match made in heaven?
 Let’s find out!

-Stray staff members are encouraged to hop on the bus whenever they can and Riva recently scored the chance to travel in the South Island.
+Stray staff members are encouraged to join the Stray bus whenever they can and Riva scored the chance to travel in the South Island.
 Originally from Samoa, she loves the sunshine, sea and sand and tends to hibernate when the cold weather comes around so this was definitely a leap outside of her comfort zone.
 Here’s what it’s really like to travel in New Zealand in winter when you’re a sun worshiper.

 I hopped on the Stray bus, the weather was pretty cold and I was wearing way more layers than I was used to wearing in Auckland.
 Not going to lie – I was starting to wonder if I’d survive the trip!
 Make sure to take plenty of warm clothes: hat, gloves, scarf, puffer jacket, raincoat, you name it.
 Layers are KEY!

 Queenstown to Te Anau

 The first stop on my Stray trip was amazing – the ‘Eighth Wonder of the World’ a.k.a Milford Sound.
 The sun disappeared when we arrived and I was pretty sad at first – blue skies make for the best pictures.
 However, much to my surprise, it turned out to be 10x more magical in the rain.
 The waterfalls were incredible and the landscape looked so mysterious and eerie in the mist.
 I’ve never seen anything like it!